-Jim is Co-Chair of the Firm’s White Collar and Corporate Investigations Practice, and has tried over thirty cases to verdict, including securities fraud actions, patent claims, and a wide range of other business disputes.
-He has extensive experience representing publicly traded companies, audit committees, independent directors, and corporate officers in federal grand jury, SEC and other governmental investigations.
-He is an expert in international business crime issues, including the Foreign Corrupt Practices Act, antitrust law, and international financial transactions.
-For example, he served as a DOJ appointed monitor of Schnitzer Steel in examining its worldwide anticorruption policies; he represented the International Olympic Committee in the DOJ investigation relating to 2002 Salt Lake City Winter Olympics alleged bribery scandal; he defended a major international airline in connection with DOJ criminal allegations of price fixing, and he has represented senior officers in Foreign Corrupt Practices Act, money laundering and Bank Secrecy Act investigations.
+Jim Asperger is the Co-Chair of Quinn Emanuel’s White Collar and Corporate Investigations Practice and has extensive experience representing publicly traded companies, audit committees, independent directors, and corporate officers in a variety of governmental investigations, including investigations into potential violations of the Foreign Corrupt Practices Act (“FCPA”).
+For example, Jim served as a DOJ appointed monitor of Schnitzer Steel in examining its worldwide anticorruption policies; he represented the International Olympic Committee in the DOJ investigation relating to the 2002 Salt Lake City Winter Olympics alleged bribery scandal; he has represented many senior officers in connection with alleged violations of the FCPA; and he frequently represents major government contractors and officers in criminal investigations, including investigations into potential FCPA violations.